Summary / Background

 - The coordinator's PLSIGN is notified that s/he can sign the grant agreement.

-- The coordinator's PLSIGN logs into the Participant Portal, using his/her ECAS account.
+- The coordinator's PLSIGN logs into the Funding & Tenders Portal, using his/her EU Login account.

-- He or she finds the grant agreement ready for signing.
+- S/he finds the grant agreement ready for signing.
 It can be downloaded and printed if desired.

 - The PLSIGN clicks on the grant agreement link to review the document and, if he is ready to sign, clicks on the button SIGN.